raul23/organize-ebooks/README.rst

 |

-To organize this collection of documents (ebooks, pamplets) through the API:
+To organize this collection of documents (ebooks, pamphlets) through the API:

 .. code-block:: python